mnutsch/carDealershipSearch/README.md

 # carDealershipSearch
-This is a UI concept for searching for a vehicle by different attributes. (under development)
+This is a UI concept for searching for a vehicle by different attributes.

 Instructions:
 - Run "npm install" in the main directory.
 This will install the express web server.